hariseldon84/x52/core/stories/epic-1-authentication.md

 ## Story 1.5: Password Reset Functionality
 **Story Points:** 5
 **Priority:** Medium
-**Status:** Completed ✅
+**Status:** ❌ Not Implemented (Link exists but no page)

 ### User Story
 As a user, I want to reset my password if I forget it so that I can regain access to my TaskQuest account.

+### Implementation Details
+- "Forgot password?" link exists on login page
+- Link points to `/forgot-password` route but page doesn't exist
+- Supabase Auth has resetPasswordForEmail functionality available
+- Auth callback route exists for handling reset redirects

 ### Acceptance Criteria
-- [x] User can access "Forgot Password" link from login page
+- [x] User can see "Forgot Password" link from login page
+- [ ] User can access password reset page (page not implemented)
-- [x] User enters email address to request password reset
+- [ ] User enters email address to request password reset (form not implemented)
-- [x] System sends password reset email via Supabase Auth
+- [ ] System sends password reset email via Supabase Auth (backend ready)
-- [x] Reset email contains secure link with expiration time
+- [ ] Reset email contains secure link with expiration time (Supabase handles this)
-- [x] User can set new password using reset link
+- [ ] User can set new password using reset link (page not implemented)
-- [x] New password must meet security requirements
+- [ ] New password must meet security requirements (validation not implemented)
-- [x] Password reset link expires after 24 hours
+- [ ] Password reset link expires after 24 hours (Supabase default)
-- [x] User is redirected to login page after successful reset
+- [ ] User is redirected to login page after successful reset (not implemented)

 ### Technical Notes
 - Use Supabase Auth resetPasswordForEmail method